woowclub/iframe-integration/Klaviyo/README.md

 # Klaviyo Events

-To enable our Klaviyo sync, go to your funnel's "General" settings and enable the "Sync analyses with CRM" option be choosing "Klaviyo" from the dropdown.
-Afterwards you will need to enter your Klaviyo API key and optionally a list ID if you want to add the Profile on a dedicated list in addition to the event.
+To enable our Klaviyo sync, go to your funnel's "General" settings and enable the "Sync analyses with CRM" option by choosing "Klaviyo" from the dropdown.
+Afterwards you will need to enter your Klaviyo API key and optionally a list ID if you want to add the profile on a dedicated list in addition to the event.

 If Klaviyo events are enabled in your account, we will send an event to Klaviyo when a user has completed the analysis.
 The event is sent with the following properties: